2-24-battalion-org-au/website-source/webpages/products.md

 The items below may be purchased from the 2/24 Battalion Association.<br>

 ## Order and Payment methods
-1. Post a cheque or money order made out to '2/24 Battalion Association' to accompany the order to <br>
+1. Post a cheque or money order made out to '2/24 Battalion Association' to accompany the order to Mr R Nicholson - 2/24 Orders,
- Mr R Nicholson - 2/24 Orders, 34 Jamescott Drive, Drouin Vic  3188
+    34 Jamescott Drive,
+    Drouin, Vic,  3818

 2. Electronic Orders - send an email (with details of order and recipient address) to <br>
 orders@2-24.battalion.org.au (post a cheque or complete a bank transfer - see below)<br>
- By bank transfer to: Account Name - The Australian Infantry Battalion Association, Inc. <br>
+ By bank transfer to: Account Name - 2/24th Battalion Association, Inc. <br>
  Commonwealth Bank of Australia: BSB 063 450  Account No. 1001 3626    <br>
  Please include surname and the product you are purchasing in the details box when transferring electronically, and send a confirmation email to the above email address.

-* Prices include postage within Australia.
+Note prices are inclusive of GST and include postage within Australia.

 --
 ## **Official History of 2/24 Australian Infantry Battalion** -- Members Price $48; Retail $54